 As the project is still in its early stages, you get the unique opportunity to help kickstart turtle conservation in the area.
 You will also be preparing and developing turtle education materials, lessons and activities for local students.

 The island is a 45-minute speedboat trip from mainland Bali and benefits from a remote, simplistic environment.
 This makes it an ideal project for those who would love to experience a more basic way of life.
 The beach is practically on your doorstep, giving you plenty of time to relax and soak up the sun.

-Your placement will start with a Cultural Discovery Week, which will introduce you to the Balinese way of life, and prepare you for the rest of your placement.
+Your placement can start with an optional Cultural Discovery Week, which will introduce you to the Balinese way of life, and prepare you for the rest of your placement.
 This week is automatically included in your placement.
 Your schedule will look like this;

 After our coordinator collects you from the airport, you’ll be taken to check in at your guest house.
 The day begins with a briefing to outline your program, and to tell you our house rules.
 You’ll be introduced to Bali on a walking tour of Monkey Street, the main commercial road in the city.
 There’ll be a welcome dinner, followed by a traditional Balinese dance in Ubud palace.

 After breakfast, you’ll be given a language lesson to teach you some key phrases.
 After that, you’ll go on a walking tour of the village, where you’ll get to experience how Balinese families live.

 After breakfast, you’ll be given a language lesson to teach you some key phrases.
 In the afternoon, you’ll go to a local batik shop, where you’ll learn how to draw, and paint your own batik designs.